averygue/ProductivityTools/README.md

 - [Omnifocus](https://www.omnigroup.com/omnifocus/) // OmniFocus is powerful task management software for busy professionals.
 - [Paste](https://pasteapp.io/) // Stores everything you copy and keeps your clipboard organized across all your devices.\*
 - [2Do](https://www.2doapp.com/) // 2Do was designed to meet your need for speed.
 Offers app for Android as well.
+- [Termius](https://termius.com/) //Termius is the SSH client that works on Desktop and Mobile.]\*
+- [HazerOver](https://hazeover.com/)\\Get focused while working on your projects or studying with HazeOver for Mac.\* Free with Github Student Developer Pack

 ## Databases and Document Writing
 - [AirTable](https://airtable.com/) // Part spreadsheet, part database, and entirely flexible, teams use Airtable to organize their work, their way.\*